blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/autonomousscan.md

 ```

 ## Results
-Autonomous scan findings will be stored in the [BDIO](../properties/configuration/paths.html#ariaid-title4) file when run without [blackduck_product_name].
+Autonomous scan findings will be stored in a [BDIO](../properties/configuration/paths.html#ariaid-title4) file when run without [blackduck_product_name].

 Autonomous scan findings will appear in the [blackduck_product_name] user interface if [blackduck_product_name] is configured.